smartfrigde/smartcord/README.md

 A list of included plugins and their purpose is included on the [plugins wiki page](https://github.com/joe27g/EnhancedDiscord/wiki/Plugins).
 It also includes some sources for finding new SC plugins.

+### GooseMod Plugins/Themes Support

+SmartCord 1.6 and newer now support GooseMod Plugins and Themes!
+Enable it in your settings.

 ### Custom plugins

 For info about how to create your own plugins, check out the [custom plugins wiki page](https://github.com/joe27g/EnhancedDiscord/wiki/Custom-plugins).